luisfromero/ppnn/README.md

 ![Spanish National Parks Map](img/ppnn1.jpg)
 *Map showing the Spanish national parks, their influence area, a 60km buffer, and the bounding boxes of the buffers.*

+## GDAL_TVS

+A crucial aspect in studying the total visual basin of Spain's national parks is the development of a suitable computer tool that is both versatile and efficient.
+Therefore, inspired by the fantastic gdal_viewshed tool by Tamas Szekeres [cite], we have created GDAL_TVS (TotalViewshed).
+Essentially, this tool utilizes the efficient skewEngine algorithm [cite] to compute the total visual basin of an elevation model.

+However, during the adaptation of the algorithm to GDAL, as well as during the analysis of the state-of-the-art in the visibility field, we discovered the possibility of adapting the tool to meet a growing demand in GIS, especially related to surveillance or observation paths, and solar radiation calculations.

+The result is GDAL_TVS: a tool that, from a raster elevation model, produces three types of output rasters:

+1. **TOTAL:** In this mode, the raster calculates the total visual basin of the terrain, measured in visible hectares from each point of the input raster, and stored as a geoTIFF raster layer of type float32.

+2. **MULTIPLE:** In this mode, the application computes the visual basin observed from a subset of points of the input raster, which can be a polygon or a path, for example.
+The result is a raster layer with a mask, similar to what gdal_viewshed produces.
+But unlike gdal_viewshed, the mask is not boolean but a float indicating if a destination point is visible from a greater or lesser number of observation points.

+3. **RADIATION:** The third mode is intended to generate a raster that can be useful in a tool for calculating solar radiation.
+In this case, GDAL_TVS produces 3 layers of information (362 bands of byte size) in which, for each point, it stores:

+   - 1 head value
+   - 1 tilt value
+   - 360 elevation of the horizon at each azimuth

+The developed tool can utilize available CPU cores (with OpenMP) but is incredibly fast on GPUs (using OpenCL).
+For example, calculations on raster dimensions of 5000x5000 are processed in just a few seconds.

 ### Project Images